thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 `cols`\
 A positive integer (default: `3`) representing the visible width of the textarea, in average character widths.

+`commit`\
+When defined, any value entered will instantly replace the textarea with the given value.
+Helpful for quick input.

 `placeholder`\
 The text displayed when there is no value